The Rutter Organization

 A TIE BETWEEN TEXAS WESTERN AND EASTWOOD

-Before the Troopers built a dynasty, the Miners proved what was possible.
+Before the Troopers built a championship tradition, the 1966 Texas Western Miners changed the game.

 UTEP TRIBUTE TO 1966 NCAA CHAMPIONSHIP BASKETBALL TEAM